theKashey/rewiremock/README.md

 ```

 # Type safety
-Rewiremock is able to provide a type-safe mocks.
-To enable type-safety follow these steps:
+Rewiremock can provide type-safe mocks.
+To enable type-safety to follow these steps:
 1. Use TypeScript or Flow.
 2. Use dynamic import syntax.
-3. Use rewiremock.around or rewiremock.module to perform a mock.
+3. Use `rewiremock.around` or `rewiremock.module` to perform a mock.
-4. Use async form of rewiremock mock declaration.
+4. Use the async form of rewiremock mock declaration.

 ```js
 // @flow